simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 You can already see things that Laravel does:

 - Adding a table Extension to provide the table component described in the [docs](https://laravel.com/docs/7.x/mail)
-- Defaulting to not allow unsafe links, a precaution to prevent potential exploits, and the whole reason the markdown renderer was [changed](https://github.com/laravel/framework/pull/30982)
+- Defaulting to not allow unsafe links, a precaution to prevent potential exploits, and the whole reason the markdown renderer was [changed](https://github.com/laravel/framework/pull/30982) in Laravel 6.x

 You can do many more things from here without even diving into depth, just a few examples of things I added to render the posts of this page: